 This is a difficult decision.
 You want your retrofit done right and it is natural to think a seismic retrofit engineer is the way to go.
 After all, seismic retrofit engineers design construction projects every day.
 They will make sure your house is retrofitted correctly, right?
-I mean, these guys are scientists and will apply the latest science of seismic retrofitting to my house.
+I mean, these people are scientists and will apply the latest science of seismic retrofitting to my house.
 My house will survive for sure.
 Think again!

 The following material is fairly technical.

-There is no retrofit building code for seismic retrofit engineers and contractors have to help them.
-For this reason retrofit professionals have no choice but to come to their own conclusions and “make things up”.
+There is no retrofit building code for seismic retrofit engineers and contractors to refer to for information.
+For this reason retrofit professionals have no choice but to come to their own conclusions and “make things up.”

-A seismic retrofit engineer or contractor should research laboratory tests on the performance of wood on a regular basis.
-At the same time he know the results of shear wall tests.
+A seismic retrofit engineer or contractor should have researched laboratory tests on the performance of wood in earthquake simulations on a regular basis.
+They should know the results of shear wall tests.
 It is also important your engineer understands old building codes.
-His ability to determine how strong your house already is are also very important.
+Their ability to determine how strong your house already is is also very important.

 Mudsill Blocking and Retrofit Guidelines